mipearson/gofer/README.md

   * ls, exists?, directory? should use sftp if available rather than shell commands
   * Deal with timeouts/disconnects on persistent connections
   * Release 1.0 & use Semver
-  * Ensure RDodc is complete & up to date, link to rdoc.info from README
   * Add unit tests, bring in Travis.ci
-  * Bring in CodeClimate
   * Local system usage (eg `Gofer::Localhost.new.run "hostname"`)

 ## License